IT7810-HSC-B Patch Management

 Office of Cybersecurity is responsible for conducting scans of IT Resources to identify vulnerabilities.

-System Owner, the person ultimately response for the system, is responsible for managing and remediation of the identified vulnerability, with the assistance of ITS or the data custodian.
+System Owner, the person ultimately responsible for the system, is responsible for managing and remediation of the identified vulnerability, with the assistance of ITS or the data custodian.

-System Custodian is responsible for applying required and suggested security controls based on the classification, designated in GP-005-Data Security.
+System Custodian is responsible for applying required and suggested security controls based on the classification designated in IT0311-HSC-D-Data Security.

 End User (UTHSC Campus Community) who has the custody and responsibility of a UTHSC endpoint and is responsible for having the device available to receive updates.